CFD Trading Tutorial & Tips

 (2) Focus on a few Trading Assets

 It is far better to concentrate on a few trading assets than try to trade many different CFD assets.
 Become an expert on those assets.
-There are many professional traders who choose to trade solely one asset, for example, they trade only EURUSD or only Gold, or only Bitcoin.
+Many professional traders choose to trade solely one asset, for example, they trade only EURUSD or only Gold, or only Bitcoin.
 These 3 markets are characterized by enormous liquidity, and this also means tighter trading spreads.

 (3) Control Capital Leverage